How can I help you?

 Convert HTML to PDF

-To convert HTML to PDF, send a request to the /v1/conversion/html-to-pdf endpoint, including both the HTML file as input and its assets as follows:
+To convert HTML to PDF, send a request to the /v1/conversion/html-to-pdf endpoint, including the webpage URL as input as follows:

 curl --location 'http://localhost:8003/v1/conversion/html-to-pdf' \